nilva-challenge/Django-Schedular/README.md

 ````
 ----------------------------

-2.Install pip and python3.7 and virtualenv if you don't have them.\
+2.Install pip and python3.7 and virtualenv if you don't have them\
 pip install link : https://pip.pypa.io/en/stable/installing/

 ````